Ever wonder how famous people build up their starstruck fan base?

-Gain more exposure among influencers and their followers by establishing a healthy mutually beneficial partnership where both parties share each other’s content.
+Gain more exposure among influencers and their followers by establishing a healthy, mutually beneficial partnership in which both parties share each other’s content.

-By doing all the sharing, commenting, upvoting and complimenting first, when you ask your influencers to do the same, they’ll be more willing.
+By doing all the sharing, commenting, upvoting and complimenting first, your influencers will be more willing to do the same when you ask.

-The purpose is to create longstanding relationships with strategic partners so you can both continue to build your audiences all while promoting content back and forth to larger and larger audiences over time.
+The goal is to create longstanding relationships with strategic partners.
+You should continue to build both of your audiences while promoting content back and forth to larger and larger audiences over time.

 Tip: Make sure every piece of content that you share and that you ask to be shared adds value to your audiences.

-The last thing you want to do is turn off your followers by promoting crappy unrelated content, which will shrink your audience.
+Finally, the last thing you want to do is turn off your followers by promoting crappy, unrelated content.
+That’s the quickest way to shrink your audience.

-Using ads to promote your content can be an effective way to get in front of very specific audiences depending on the platforms you use.
+Promoting your content with ads can be an effective way to get in front of very specific audiences depending on the platforms you use.

-Facebook, StumbleUpon, Outbrain, and Quuu are effective platforms for spending your promotion dollars.
+Facebook, Outbrain, and Quuu are some of the most effective platforms for spending your content promotion dollars.

 Bookmark communities are another resource for building up your target audience through networking with other influencers.